EtienneRd/vdm-test/README.md

 - SoC should be clearer
 - VDMs loading could and should be faster, by parallelizing pages lookups
 - Database should not be cleared at each refresh
+- Somehow, database has to be reinitialized to see the new VDMs if you are loading them while the server is up.
+That's lame, will look into it :/

 # License